ahamed/JsPhp/readme.md

 ___

 ### # filter
 The `filter()` method **creates a new array** with all elements that pass the user provided function.
 If you apply the filter method to an associative array then it automatically preserves the `keys` of the array.
-If the array is a hybride array i.e. it contains both numeric keys and string keys then it preserves the string keys but the numeric keys will be rebased from zero.
+If the array is a hybrid array i.e. it contains both numeric keys and string keys then it preserves the string keys but the numeric keys will be rebased from zero.

 #### Example
 ```php